-This memo updates RFC 1939 [POP3] to define a mechanism to announce support for optional commands, extensions, and unconditional server behavior.
-Included is an initial set of currently deployed capabilities which vary between server implementations, and several new capabilities (SASL, RESP-CODES, LOGIN-DELAY, PIPELINING, EXPIRE and IMPLEMENTATION).
+This memo defines a mechanism to announce support for optional commands, extensions, and unconditional server behavior.
+Included is an initial set of currently deployed capabilities which vary between server implementations.
 This document also extends POP3 error messages so that machine parsable codes can be provided to the client.
 An initial set of response codes is included.
-In addition, an [ABNF] specification of POP3 commands and responses is defined.